pra-navi/tp/docs/UserGuide.md

 {% include admonition.html type="note" title="Note" body="

 Here's a handy trick – you can easily resize sections like Command Result, Contact List, and Task List.
-Just give the sides a drag in or out to customize the view according to your preference
+Just give the sides a drag in or out to customize the view according to your preference.

 " %}